by John Salt - February 2019

 No ready to fly RC aircraft is going to come with a top line radio.
 They come with the minimum to get you started to keep the overall price of the package reasonable.

-The plus however with the Trex 450LP ARTF is it comes with the Mini GRS flybarless unit allowing you to get a better Futaba S-FHSS computerized radio down the road.
-Or a Spektrum, or an FrSky with multi-protocol module, or one of those new multi-protocol computerized radios.
+The plus however with the Trex 450LP ARTF is it comes with the Mini GRS flybarless unit allowing you to get a better Futaba S-FHSS computerized radio down the road; or a Spektrum by way of a satellite RX; or any multi-protocol radio / module.
 Lots of radio options in other words will work with it, so you are not stuck with some obscure radio system and protocol if and when you decide to upgrade.

 For the sort term however, the A10 will work perfectly fine.